 When Is A Special Needs Trust Needed?

-When a child with serious and permanent disabilities reaches age 18 and is unable to be gainfully employed, it is frequently necessary to apply for government benefits such as Supplemental Security Income (SSI) and accompanying Medicaid benefits to provide some income support and health care.
+A way to become eligible for means-tested benefits if there are excess resources.
+When a child with serious and permanent disabilities reaches age 18 and is unable to be gainfully employed, it is frequently necessary to apply for government benefits such as Supplemental Security Income (SSI) and Medicaid to provide some income support and health care.

 How To Establish A Special Needs Trust